NetCordDev/NetCord/Documentation/guides/services/component-interactions/introduction.md

 ## [Hosting](#tab/hosting)

-With hosting, adding interactions is very easy.
-Use @NetCord.Hosting.Services.Interactions.InteractionServiceHostBuilderExtensions.UseInteractionService``2(Microsoft.Extensions.Hosting.IHostBuilder) to add an interaction service to your host builder.
-Then, use @NetCord.Hosting.Services.Interactions.InteractionServiceHostExtensions.AddInteraction* to add an interaction using the ASP.NET Core minimal APIs way and/or use @NetCord.Hosting.Services.ServicesHostExtensions.AddModules(Microsoft.Extensions.Hosting.IHost,System.Reflection.Assembly) to add modules from an assembly.
+With hosting, adding component interactions is very easy.
+Use @NetCord.Hosting.Services.ComponentInteractions.ComponentInteractionServiceHostBuilderExtensions.UseComponentInteractions``2(Microsoft.Extensions.Hosting.IHostBuilder) to add a component interaction service to your host builder.
+Then, use @NetCord.Hosting.Services.ComponentInteractions.ComponentInteractionServiceHostExtensions.AddComponentInteraction* to add a component interaction using the ASP.NET Core minimal APIs way and/or use @NetCord.Hosting.Services.ServicesHostExtensions.AddModules(Microsoft.Extensions.Hosting.IHost,System.Reflection.Assembly) to add modules from an assembly.
 You also need to use @NetCord.Hosting.Gateway.GatewayEventHandlerHostExtensions.UseGatewayEventHandlers(Microsoft.Extensions.Hosting.IHost) to bind the service event handlers.
 [!code-cs[Program.cs](IntroductionHosting/Program.cs?highlight=11-17,20-28)]

 ## [Without Hosting](#tab/without-hosting)